 The benefits of home care, telehealth and Remote Patient Monitoring (RPM) have helped patients of all ages.
 However, the greatest benefits are seen among Seniors.
 With RPM, Seniors don’t need to leave their homes.
 There is no need to arrange transportation or experience inclement weather.
 Additionally, they are able to save the cost of commuting to a doctor’s office.

-In recognition of the benefits RPM provides, the Centers for Medicare & Medicaid Services (CMS) began reimbursing for RPM services beginning 2018.
-However, some healthcare providers did not seem too keen to develop and roll out their RPM programs.
-This is mainly due to the confusion involving reimbursement.
+In recognition of the benefits RPM provides, the Centers for Medicare & Medicaid Services (CMS) began, in 2018, to reimburse medical practices and providers for RPM services. , Initially, some healthcare providers were not excited n to develop and roll out RPM programs.
+This is mainly due to the confusion involving costs and reimbursements.